 Troubleshoot FAQs

-The recipe works best when you use 70% dark chocolate.
-It might be that you’re using chocolate with more dark chocolate in it.
+The recipe works best when you use dark chocolate 70% cocoa.
+It might be that you’re using dark chocolate with 90% cocoa.
 It could also be that your chocolate is burned, make sure to heat the chocolate in low to medium heat.

 Recipe Card